raelix/HA-Radoff-integration/README.md

 - ```pool_id```
 - ```pool_region```

+### Dev
+If you want to test out the integration just open it with [devcontainer](vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https%3A%2F%2Fgithub.com%2Fraelix%2Fha-radoff-integration)

 ### Warnings

 Please do not use this against the real Radoff APIs as they are not intended to be exposed so I'm not responsible for any wrong use of this repository.